a-soong/1701QCA-Assessment1/experiments/experiments.md

 ### Experiment name ###

-EXperiment 2: USING A LIGHT SENSOR AND ANALOG INPUTS
+Experiment 2: USING A LIGHT SENSOR AND ANALOG INPUTS

 #### Photo of completed project ####